We’ve all got lists for what to get done.

 If you want to learn more about writing better for the audience you have, or the audience you want to build, sign up for my newsletter.
 And check out some of the writers I follow (below).
 They are brilliant at bringing fresh ideas to open minds.
 Any suggestions on others to include?
 Let me know.

-Jay Acunzo also writes and speaks about creativity in business, but in a way that makes you feel you’re on a slightly crazy and totally inspiring journey with him.
-His Unthinkable podcast really fires my passion for storytelling and his newsletter adds to the value.
+Jay Acunzo also writes and speaks about creativity in business, in a way that makes you feel you’re on a slightly crazy and totally inspiring journey with him.

 James Clear gives value – so much – in his emails and articles about how to improve habits to accomplish goals.
 His work is evidence-based and presented through fascinating stories and anecdotes.

-If you have people you think I should follow, or books, articles, podcasts I should check out – please, email and let me know.
+If you have people you think I should follow, or books, articles, podcasts I should check out, email to let me know.
 It’s always great to find new ideas.